This six-limbed beast stalks forward with a fluid grace. Barbed quills run along its back, and its eyes glow with a blue light.

 Brutal Tail (Ex) The quills and barbs on a bandersnatch's tail cause triple damage on a critical hit from its tail slap.
 A bandersnatch adds 1-1/2 times its strength bonus on attack rolls when using its tail slap.

-Gaze (Su) Confused, range 30 feet, Fortitude DC 29 negates.
+Gaze (Su) Confused for 1 round, range 30 feet, Fortitude DC 29 negates.
 A bandersnatch can direct its gaze attack against a single foe as a swift action.
 This is a mind-affecting compulsion effect.
 The save DC is Constitution-based.

 Lash Out (Ex) As a swift action, a bandersnatch can make a single attack with a bite, claw, or tail slap.
 A bandersnatch cannot lash out on the same round it charges.